I am interested in several topics related to extrasolar planets (exoplanets), their atmospheres, and stars similar to the Sun (solar twins).

 Spectroscopy techniques

 I have been doing astronomical spectroscopy since 2013, it is my bread and butter.
 I am particularly interested in spectral time series, spectral extraction, and transmission spectroscopy of exoplanetary atmospheres.
-Nowadays, I mostly use the Hubble Space Telescope in my research, but I have also experience with ground-based, high-resolution spectrographs, such as ESO/HARPS and Keck/NIRSPEC.
-In the future, I am looking forward to exploring atmospheres of other worlds using the James Webb Space Telescope and the giant telescopes in Chile.
+Nowadays, I mostly use the Hubble and James Webb Space Telescopes in my research, but I have also experience with ground-based, high-resolution spectrographs, such as ESO/HARPS and Keck/NIRSPEC.
+In the future, I am looking forward to exploring atmospheres of other worlds using the ELT-class telescopes and the Habitable Worlds Observatory.

 Solar twins